Charles Mawhood

-Lt.
-Col. Charles Mawhood (23 December 1729 – 29 August 1780) was a British army officer during the 18th century, most noted for his command during the Battle of Princeton.
+Lieutenant-Colonel Charles Mawhood (23 December 1729 – 29 August 1780) was a British Army officer who served in the American War of Independence.
+He is most noted for his command during the Battle of Princeton.

 Military career

 His military service began with purchase of a cornetcy in 1st Dragoon Guards (1 August 1752).
 He served in the Seven Years' War (1756–1763), initially as a Captain in the 15th Light Dragoons, then transferred to 18th Light Dragoons.
 He subsequently saw action in Germany as aide-de-camp to Lord Granby.
 He continued to rise in rank during the peace, first to major in the 3rd Foot on 17 May 1763, then to lieutenant colonel of the 19th Foot on 17 June 1767.
 He transferred to the 17th Foot on 26 October 1775 and served with this regiment during General Howe's early campaigns of the American War of Independence.

 Battle of Princeton

 Mawhood was left in command of a force at Princeton, New Jersey by Lord Cornwallis in January 1777 while Cornwallis chased after George Washington's army after the Battle of Trenton.

 After Cornwallis's attack in Trenton was stopped, Washington sneaked his army around that of Cornwallis and attacked the Princeton garrison.
-Mawhood acquitted himself well in the battle, but much of the garrison was lost, and the British were driven out of most of New Jersey.
+Despite some early success in checking the American advance and the killing of his opposite, the highly popular Hugh Mercer; Mawhood's post was overrun and the battle was lost after Washington brought forward reinforcements.
+It is generally considered that Mawhood personally acquitted himself well in the defeat.
+He broke through Washington's attempted encirclement by leading a bayonet charge across a bridge, in doing so he managed to escape with most of his force, averting an ignominious fate like that suffered by Colonel Rall the week prior in similar circumstances.
+Howe later praised Mawhood in dispatches about the engagement:

+Later, Mawhood received a message from the King, noting his bravery.

 Mawhood continued to serve in North America, seeing further action during the 1777–1778 Philadelphia campaign leading a mixed force of regulars, loyalists and rangers in a series of raids through New Jersey.
+In 1778 Mawhood's mixed force ambushed an American force of militia at the Battle of Quinton's Bridge.